 Note: only postcodes/areas above the Tropic of Capricorn, i.e. in the northern half of Australia, are eligible for second year visa work for the 462 visa.

-How to find the elusive regional work
+How to find the elusive farm work for your second year visa

 The magic of the internet means that there are soooooooooooooooooo many ways to go about finding your regional work.
 The list I provide here probably isn’t exhaustive, but if you don’t find something using one of these methods and/or websites, then you’re doing something wrong!